HathiTrust Rights Database

 9 cdpp title page or verso contain copyright date and/or place of publication information not in bib record

-10 cip condition review and in-print status research was conducted
+10 ipma in-print and market availability research was conducted

 id name dscr